Warming Winter Recipe: Curried Coconut Root Vegetables

 - ½ sweet potato, peeled and diced into small cubes

-- 4 teaspoons avocado oil (or a good cooking oil of your choice, like ghee)
+- 4 teaspoons ghee or cooking oil of your choice

 - 1 ½ teaspoons brown mustard seeds